HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/debug-bot.md

 If you bot fails compilation, you will get an email to that effect.
 The most common issues that cause compilation failures are given below.

-1. **Incorrect bot archive structure:** If you dont adhere to the guidelines specified in our [submit a bot guide](submit-bot) guide, your bot will fail to compile and you will get an email to that effect.
+1. **Incorrect bot archive structure:** If you don't adhere to the guidelines specified in our [submit a bot guide](submit-bot) guide, your bot will fail to compile and you will get an email to that effect.
 Once you fix up your bot submission structure, this issue should resolve automatically.

 2. **Infrastructure Issues:** If you are submitting a bot in a unsupported language or trying to use a library/dependency that is not pre-installed on our servers, you will have to either add a custom `install.sh` and `run.sh` script to add these dependencies, and start your bot with a custom runtime.
 You can also reach out to the [Halite Team](mailto:halite@halite.io) to add first class support for your bot.
 To read more about customizing a bot, checkout out our guide [here](customize-bot).